nextdorf/advent-of-code-25/README.md

 - **Day 4 – Printing Department (`04/solve.py`)**: Grid-based forklift counting.
 Part 1 counts `@` symbols with fewer than 4 adjacent forklifts.
 Part 2 iteratively removes undercrowded forklifts until no more can be removed, tracking the total count.
 - **Day 5 – Cafeteria (`05/solve.py`)**: ID range validation.
 Part 1 counts how many available IDs fall within any given range.
 Part 2 merges overlapping ranges and calculates the total count of unique IDs across all merged ranges.
 - **Day 6 – Trash Compactor (`06/solve.py`)**: Numeric grid operations with operators.
 Part 1 applies column-wise operations (sum or product) based on a sequence of operators.
 Part 2 reads vertically-aligned numbers separated by spaces and applies operators to each group.
+- **Day 7 – Laboratories (`07/solve.py`)**: Beam propagation simulation through a grid.
+Starts from position 'S' and traces a beam downward.
+When hitting '^' symbols, the beam splits left and right.
+Part 1 counts total collisions with '^' obstacles.
+Part 2 counts all positions reached by the beam after full propagation.

 ## Requirements